signature-opensource/CK-AspNet-Auth/Clients/webfrontauth-ngx/projects/webfrontauth-ngx/README.md

 - `AuthGuard`: An [Angular route guard](https://angular.io/guide/router#milestone-5-route-guards) that blocks routes when the user is not authenticated, or is no longer safely authenticated.
 - `AuthSchemeGuard`: An abstract class for an [Angular route guard](https://angular.io/guide/router#milestone-5-route-guards) that blocks routes depending on active authentication schemes.
 - The WFA `AuthService` can be injected into your components, or services.
+- `NgxAuthService`: A wrapper around `AuthService` that provides an `Observable<IUserInfo>` emitted every time authentication changes.

 ## Side effects